ayjayt/uxmux/README.md

 2. Compile litehtml from "./lib/litehtml/" using `cmake .` then `make`
 3. Compile project from "." using `make`
-4. Run the compiled program from "./build" using `./test <html_file> <master_css>` (Press enter at the end of the program to exit.)
+4. Run the compiled program from "./build" using `./test <html_file> <master_css>` (Right click the screen to exit the program.)

 TODO: finish test_container.cpp (a litehtml::document_container)